Corporate Documents

 ARTICLE V-Sectional Divisions of the Society

-• Section 3.
+- Section 3.
 Sectional membership will be assigned based on the state, territory, province, or country of residence as described in the Bylaws of the Society, unless the member designates a section other than that established by residence.
-A part of the annual dues of the Society will be allocated to sections on an equitable basis according to membership.
-Members may receive mailings from other sections by payment of additional dues.
+A portion of the annual dues will be used for administrating sectional activities on an equitable basis according to membership Members may be members of more than one section by payment of additional dues.

-• Section 4.
+- Section 4.
 Each section is responsible for defraying the expenses of its meetings.
-The money prorated to a section from the parent Society may be used for the benefit of carrying on the section’s business.

 ARTICLE VI-Changes in the Constitution